b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

   }
 }
 ```
+---
+- first suspition: retry + sleep, this smells bad
+- and then what was retried ? a communication system with an iframe
+- this method was called on an APP_INITIALIZER, so it was blocking the app initialization for every request

 #### What was the issue ?
 - zone.js 🫠
 - will wait for any callback / promise / microtask to finish<!-- .element: class="fragment" -->
-- articially delays / blocking the event loop<!-- .element: class="fragment" -->
+- artificial delays<!-- .element: class="fragment" -->

+#### Also
+- There is no `window` on the server.
+- There is no `iframe` either.
+---
+This code was totally useless on the server

 #### Solutions
-- do not use `setTimeout` / `setInterval` / delays in SSR
+- avoid using `setTimeout` / `setInterval` in SSR
+- (same thing for rxjs `delay` / `interval` / timing operators)
-- only in browser mode
+- condition them to run only in browser mode<!-- .element: class="fragment" -->

 #### Takeways
-- be careful whit timeout and intervals
+- be careful with timeouts and intervals
-- avoid accidentaly blocking the event loop
+- avoid artificially delaying the server response times.